netdata/netdata/collectors/ebpf.plugin/README.md

 #### Process thread

-Internally, the Linux kernel treats both process and threads as `tasks`.
+Internally, the Linux kernel treats both processes and threads as `tasks`.
 To create a thread, the kernel offers a few system calls: `fork(2)`, `vfork(2)` and `clone(2)`.
-Each of these system calls in turn use the function `_do_fork`.
-To generate this chart, Netdata monitors `_do_fork` to populate the `process` dimension, and monitors `sys_clone` to identify threads
+In turn, each of these system calls use the function `_do_fork`.
+To generate this chart, the eBPF collector monitors `_do_fork` to populate the `process` dimension, and monitors `sys_clone` to identify threads.

 #### Exit

-Ending a task is actually two steps.
+Ending a task requires two steps.
 The first is a call to the internal function `do_exit`, which notifies the operating system that the task is finishing its work.
-The second step is the release of kernel information, which is done with the internal function `release_task`.
+The second step is to release the kernel information with the internal function `release_task`.
 The difference between the two dimensions can help you discover [zombie processes](https://en.wikipedia.org/wiki/Zombie_process).

 #### Task error